-Microsoft Windows 11 Pro will require an internet connection and a Microsoft Account during the initial setup phase, the company has announced.
+The company has announced that Microsoft Windows 11 Pro will require an internet connection and a Microsoft Account during the initial setup phase.

-Similar to Windows 11 Home edition, Windows 11 Pro edition now requires internet connectivity during the initial device setup (OOBE) only.
+Like Windows 11 Home edition, Windows 11 Pro edition now requires internet connectivity during the initial device setup (OOBE).

 Currently, Windows 11 Pro users can avoid a Microsoft Account by disconnecting a PC from the internet during setup and creating a local user account.